MicrosoftDocs/patterns-practices/patterns-practices/guide/stock-trader-reference-implementation-using-the-prism-library-5.0-for-wpf.md

 After the container is populated, the types contained in each module assembly are available.

+> [!NOTE]
-**Note:** Each module class (for example, **NewsModule**) in the reference implementation is empty.
+> Each module class (for example, **NewsModule**) in the reference implementation is empty.
 The use of MEF allows for discovery of types using declarative attributes, so there is not any work to be done during module initialization.
 If a module needed to do additional work when it is loaded, the module class should then implement **IModule** and perform this initialization in the **Initialize** method.
 The **ModuleManager** would then discover, load, and initialize that module.

 During this initialization process, the container will inject instances into types to resolve their dependencies.
 The following code shows how the news feed service, region manager, and event aggregator services are injected into the **ArticleViewModel** constructor.